|

 Solar Power Shingles - Advantages and Disadvantages of Solar Roofing Panels

-Since the roof of a house receives the most sunlight, it makes the
+Since the roof of a house typically receives the most sunlight, it makes the

 most sense to combine the advances of photovoltaic (PV) solar cells